 What Is an Array Junction Box in Solar PV Modules? | Complete Guide

-An Array Junction Box, AJB, is used to connect the photovoltaic strings in parallel.
+An Array Junction Box in solar, AJB, is used to connect the photovoltaic strings in parallel.
 The combined DC power is fed to the photovoltaic inverter.
 It includes photovoltaic string protection, overvoltage protection and a DC output switch isolator.
 The AJB can be customized for different configurations, based on the number of strings of solar panel modules used in the layout.
 AJB have the following component

 - Enclosure